icerpc/icerpc-docs/pages/slice/language-reference/preprocessor.md

 ---

-The Slice compiler contains a [preprocessor](https://en.wikipedia.org/wiki/Preprocessor) that processes Slice files before the compiler's parsing phase.
+The Slice compiler contains a [preprocessor](https://en.wikipedia.org/wiki/Preprocessor) that processes Slice files before they're parsed.
 The preprocessor is line-based, which means that it operates on the source code one line at a time.

 ## Symbols